edgebox-iot/ua-netinst-config/README.md

 The system is almost completely unconfigured on first boot.
 Here are some tasks you most definitely want to do on first boot.
 Note, that this manual work can be done automatically during the installation process if the appropriate options in [`installer-config.txt`](#installer-customization)) are set.

-Some sane defaults for Edgebox product development are pre-set, but you might want to tweak some of the parameters.
+Some sane defaults for Edgebox product development are pre-set via the installation script, but you might want to tweak some of the parameters even after installing.

-The default **root** password is **edgebox-root**.

-- Set new root password: `passwd`
 - Configure your default locale: `dpkg-reconfigure locales`
 - Configure your keyboard layout: `dpkg-reconfigure keyboard-configuration`
 - Configure your timezone: `dpkg-reconfigure tzdata`